Szkieletor37/kyopro/README.md

-# My Practice History to Competitive Programming problems
+# My Practice History of Competitive Programming
 This is a repo to put codes both for practice and at contests.
 Recording practice history is the main purpose of this.